chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 ![Stratix II Highlight MUXF5 and MUXF6](highlight_muxf5_muxf6.png)

-So given the Stratix II site layout, the following BELs will be requires:
+So given the Stratix II site layout, the following BELs will be required:

  - 4 LUT4 BELs that connect to the carry
  - 2 LUT6 BELs that connect to the output FF or output MUX.